wxWidgets/wxWidgets/docs/msw/install.md

 or [Cygwin](https://www.cygwin.com/), so the following steps should be done from MSYS or Cygwin shell prompt:

-1. Create a build directory: it is is strongly recommended to not build the library in the directory containing the sources (`$WXWIN`) but to create a separate build directory instead.
+1. Create a build directory: it is strongly recommended to not build the library in the directory containing the sources (`$WXWIN`) but to create a separate build directory instead.
 The build directory can be placed anywhere (using the fastest available disk